Scroll Top

 Promoting Sustainable Management Practices

 Projects should address the crucial links between effective resource management and communities that use them and seek to ensure that economic returns resulting from improved management policies benefit local populations.
 Potential strategies include assessing and establishing best practices; developing the human talent required to manage and conserve resources (i.e., technical training); and identifying mechanisms, practices and/or policies that avoid or mitigate overexploitation.
-Issues of interest include sustainable agriculture, sustainable forestry, and non-timber forest products.
+Issues of interest include sustainable forestry and non-timber forest products.
 Projects may also consider conservation and livelihood aspects of fisheries management and payment for environmental service programs.

 Water